 - Blurred vision.

 If you suspect someone has overdosed on DXM, call for emergency help right away.
 Survival is more likely with immediate treatment.13

 Laxatives are available over-the-counter but may be abused for a variety of reasons, including for weight loss by those suffering from eating disorders.
 Studies have suggested that as many as 32% of those with anorexia and 75% of those with bulimia may abuse laxatives.16 Excessive laxative use may result in serious health issues including:16

 - Electrolyte imbalances.

 - Cardiovascular disorders.

 Dangers of Combining OTC Medications with Alcohol

-- Dramamine and other anti-nausea or motion sickness medicines can increase sleepiness or drowsiness, cause dizziness, and cause overdose.12
+- Mixing alcohol with Dramamine and other anti-nausea or motion sickness antihistamines can increase sleepiness or drowsiness, cause dizziness, and result in overdose.

 Frequently Asked Questions